RicardoLMMatos/Conquiztadors-ms2/README.md

 ## About

 ConQuiztadors is a quiz game for my Code Institute Full-stack developer ms2 project.
 The idea of making a quiz game to this project was bacause I wanted to created something very interactive and that I personaly like which is quiz games.

-I have tried to make this game bery interactive, the users will have the chance to choose between six subjects, each subject has ten randomised  questions.
+I have tried to make this game very interactive, the users will have the chance to choose between six subjects, each subject has ten randomised  questions.
 On each answer the user will get a red or green light when clicking the chosen answer (red for wrong and green for right answer) and the user will also get a message after pressing the button with right or wrong text.
-At the end of each round the user will get the score and a personalised message for three types of score, less than five correct answers, between six and nine correct answers or ten out of ten correct answers.
+At the end of each round the user will get the score and a personalised message for three types of score; less than five, between six and nine or ten out of ten correct answers.

 ---